gregito/vrviewer/README.md

 e.g.: ```./vrviewer --competition-name="Monkey Power 6" --year=2021```

+### Listing competitions by year
+You can list the competition for a given year by using the `--year` and the `--list-competitions` flags together.
+It is necessary and required to define a year.

+e.g.: ```./vrviewer --list-competitions --year=2021```

 If - for some mysterious reason – you would like to have some more information what is going on behind the scenes, set the
 ```DEBUG=1``` environment variable in advance to your current command prompt, or execute the application with this
 value inlined before the executable file, like this: